 Good Credit Score

 High-interest rates can seem like a blow in the gut for business owners considering a loan.
 However, the higher your credit score, the more likely you will get approved for a loan with a low-interest rate.
-Keep in mind that lenders, for example, a net30 account, consider both personal and company credit scores and histories when making lending decisions.
+Keep in mind that lenders, for example, a net30 account, consider personal and company credit scores and histories when making lending decisions.
 Personal credit is much more critical for small-enterprise owners because they don’t have business credit.
 To get a business loan, you’ll almost always need a credit score of at least 600.

 Your company’s cash flow can make or break a business.
-A consistent and healthy flow of cash demonstrates to lenders that you can make the loan payments.
+A consistent and healthy cash flow demonstrates to lenders that you can make loan payments.
 It’s essentially a representation of the health of your company.
 Lenders will most likely look at expenses in addition to income to determine how lucrative your firm is.
 If you’re starting a business or don’t have enough cash flow, we recommend looking into our five favorite business loans for startups.

 Current Debt Amount